-Both attractions: the Nami Island and Petit France are almost a mandatory program for those tourists who want to spend one day outside Seoul.
-Almost all local travel agencies offer organized trips to both places, so there are plenty offers to choose from.
-Sometimes the trip proposals are mixed with a visit to the “Garden of the morning calm“, but trip we participated in, did not have this place in the program.
+Both attractions: Nami Island and Petit France are almost a mandatory program for those tourists who want to spend one day outside Seoul.
+Almost all local travel agencies offer organized trips to both places, so there are many offers to choose from.
+Sometimes the trip proposals are mixed with a visit to the “Garden of the morning calm“, but the trip we participated in, did not have this place in the program.

 Even though both attractions can be reached from Seoul by public transport – we went there with the local travel agency KLOOK.
 The main reason for choosing an office offer was the commuting time and long distance between the two attractions.
-The organized trip not only offers integrated transport, but also a guide and entry tickets.
+The organized trip not only offers integrated transport but also a guide and entry tickets.
 So instead of worrying about where to get in, where to get off, where to go and where to buy tickets – we could concentrate on resting and taking pictures.
 In a word, such an organized tour is a pure pleasure.
-It is giving you time to relax and possibility of pleasant spending of the time.
+It is giving you time to relax and the possibility of pleasant spending of the time.

-The offer we choose from, had in the program exploring the Island of Nami and visiting the town of Petit France, but an additional “bonus” during this trip was also a ride on the “Gangchon rail bike”.
+The offer we choose from had in the program exploring the Island of Nami and visiting the town of Petit France, but an additional “bonus” during this trip was also a ride on the “Gangchon rail bike”.

 Contrary to our earlier expectations that during the trip we will see mainly foreigners, it turned out that Koreans themselves love all these places and often come to them to relax with their families.
 It was thanks to the time spent together with “local” tourists that I had the opportunity to get to know them better.
 For me, it’s the most valuable experience I’ve brought with me from South Korea.